Temporal Scaling Law for Large Language Models: Conclusion

 \section{Conclusion}

-Our research introduces the novel concept of Temporal Scaling Law for Large Language Models (LLMs), studying how the loss of an LLM evolve as the training steps scale up.
-We analyze the loss patterns on different token positions and discovered that these patterns conform to a dynamic hyperbolic-law.
-By studying the temporal evolution of the dynamic hyperbolic-law, we could properly fit and precisely predict the evolution of the LLM's test loss, marking a significant improvement over baseline methods.
-Such capability is crucial for numerous possible applications.
-For hyperparameter selection, we provide a retrieval-rerank pipeline, in which our temporal scaling law can be paired with hyperparameter tuning methods for better hyperparameter selection based directly on the target LLM's performance.
-For understanding LLM pre-training, we provide evidence supporting that LLMs uniformly optimize the losses across different token positions after an early training period.
+Our research introduces the novel concept of Temporal Scaling Law for Large Language Models (LLMs), studying how the loss of an LLM evolves as the training steps scale up.
+We analyze the loss patterns on different token positions and discover that these patterns conform to a dynamic hyperbolic-law.
+By studying the temporal evolution of parameters of the dynamic hyperbolic-law, we could properly fit and precisely predict the evolution of the LLM's test loss, marking a significant improvement over baseline methods.
+Such capability is crucial for numerous possible applications, like better hyperparameter selection directly on target LLM and deeper understanding pretraining dynamics of LLM, etc.

-\section{Limitations.}
+\section{Limitations}

 Our work termed Temporal Scaling Law, pioneers the modeling of LLM pre-training from a temporal perspective.
 Although our temporal scaling law exhibits significant potential for both LLM research and application, limitations still exist.
-First, our temporal scaling law is derived from the mainstream structure of LLMs, the GPT-based decoder transformers.
-The applicability of our findings to other architectures, such as Mixture of Experts (MoE) models, remains to be explored.
-Furthermore, our research primarily focuses on the pre-training stage.
+Our research primarily focuses on the pre-training stage.
 The temporal patterns in other scenarios, such as transfer learning, are not covered.
 We leave further investigations of the above topics to our future research.